marilenadaquino/computational_thinking/ay-2019-2020/1_2lesson/README.md

 import csv

 with open('titles.csv', 'r', encoding='utf-8') as csvfile:
     reader = csv.reader(csvfile)
     for row in reader:
         print(row[0]) # access the first value of every list and print
 ~~~~

 ### 5. DIY

  1. Print all titles
  2. Print all titles sorted in alphabetical order
  3. Print all the titles of references talking _somehow_ about Sex Pistols, i.e. including the words "Sex Pistols"
  4. Print all the titles of references published after 2000
+ 5. Print all the titles of references published after 2000 that are written in english
+ 6. Print all the authors' names (without repetitions)

 ## Links
 ### Introduction to Python
  * [Python tutorial](https://www.programiz.com/python-programming/) The official Python Tutorial
  * [Reading csv with Python](https://realpython.com/python-csv/)
  * [Folgert Karsdorp.
-Python Programming for Humaninities](https://www.karsdorp.io/python-course/) A series of tutorials for accomplishing text processing tasks in python
+Python Programming for Humanities](https://www.karsdorp.io/python-course/) A series of tutorials for accomplishing text processing tasks in python
  * [The programming historian](https://programminghistorian.org/en/lessons/?topic=python) A moderate-advanced guide to accomplish common tasks in the Humanities with Python (and other languages)